Stuycs-K/finalprojectapcs-3-zhang-robinson-chin-madeline/PROTOTYPE.md

    - One square in any direction and capture
    - Can't put themselves in check/checkmate

 Shared:
    - Play though the game
        - Legal and illegal moves
        - Capturing
-       - Turn swithcing
+       - Turn switching
   - Debug
-  - Clean up redudant code
+  - Clean up redundant code
   - Add comments throughout the coding process
-  - Prepare demo and walkthrough for presentation
+  - Prepare demo and walk-through for presentation

 A timeline with expected completion dates of parts of the project: